Joyce Vincent

-Joyce Carol Vincent (19 October 1965 – December 2003) was an English woman whose death went unnoticed for more than two years as her corpse lay undiscovered at her bedsit in north London.
+Joyce Carol Vincent (19 October 1965 – circa December 2003) was a British woman whose death went unnoticed for more than two years as her corpse lay undiscovered at her bedsit in north London.
 Prior to her death, she had cut off nearly all contact with those who knew her.
 She resigned from her job in 2001, and moved into a shelter for victims of domestic abuse.
 Around the same time, she began to reduce contact with friends and family.
 She died sometime in December 2003.
 Her remains were discovered on 25 January 2006, with the cause of death believed to be either an asthma attack or complications from a recent peptic ulcer.

 Vincent's life and death were the topic of Dreams of a Life, a 2011 docudrama film.
 The film and Vincent's life inspired musician Steven Wilson's album Hand.
 Cannot.
-Erase..
+Erase.